-Fellows perform consultations on patients with medical, surgical, OB/GYN, and pediatric infectious diseases.
-Significant time is spent in the critical care units, dialysis, hematology/oncology, and transplantation.
-When assigned to the I.D. inpatient consult service, fellows participate in the care of approximately 50 patients monthly while supervising one or two medical residents and frequently a fourth-year medical student.
-The fellows assume increasing responsibilities for the management of the consult service and for teaching residents and students during the course of training.
+You will perform consultations on patients with a broad array of issues on multiple inpatient services, including medical, surgical, obstetric/gynecologic, and pediatric infectious diseases.
+Significant time is also spent in the critical care units, dialysis, hematology/oncology, HIV, and transplantation.
+While working on the ID inpatient consult teaching service, you'll consult on approximately 15-20 new patients weekly (depending on the level of experience), rounding with an ID clinical pharmacist and supervising one or two medical residents and frequently a 4th year medical student.
+The number of new patients you'll be assigned each day is capped at four to allow adequate time for reading and learning.
+You will assume increasing responsibilities for the management of clinical cases and for teaching residents and students during the course of training.

-- Fellows take call from home and are on-call one week in three.
-During this week, night call rarely requires return to the hospital.
+- You will take call from home and are on-call one week in three.
+During the call week, night call rarely requires return to the hospital.

-- There is always an attending physician available to back-up the fellow.
+- There is always a supervising ID physician available to back you up.

-- During the two year fellowship, fellows usually spend 11-12 months on the adult consultation service, 1-2 months on the pediatric consultation service, and 1 month on transplant medicine.
+- During the two-year fellowship, you spend an average of 12 months on the adult consultation service, 1-2 months on the pediatric consultation service, and 1 month on transplant medicine.

 Teaching and Supervisory Roles